American Society for Clinical Investigation

-The American Society for Clinical Investigation (ASCI), established in 1908, is one of the oldest and most respected medical honor societies in the United States.
+The American Society for Clinical Investigation (ASCI), established in 1908, is an American honor society for those who have chosen a major in medicine.

 Organization and purpose

 The ASCI is an honorary society to which more than 2,800 physician-scientists from all medical specialties belong.
 Prospective members are proposed by standing members of the society and elected to ASCI on the basis of an outstanding record of scholarly achievement in biomedical research.
 The ASCI includes physician-scientists who are active clinically, in basic research, or in teaching.
 Many of its senior members are widely recognized leaders in academic medicine.
 As of 2015 the membership of ASCI has included 417 members of the National Academy of Medicine, 191 members of the National Academies of Sciences, Engineering, and Medicine, 40 Lasker Award winners, and 19 Nobel laureates.

 The ASCI supports the research into basic mechanisms and/or treatment of human diseases, and to the education of future generations of physician-scientists.
 The ASCI considers the nominations of physician-scientists from the United States and abroad each year and elects up to 100 new members each year in for their significant research accomplishments relatively early in their careers.

 The ASCI publishes the peer-reviewed biomedical research journals Journal of Clinical Investigation and JCI Insight.

 A collection of the society's papers is held at the National Library of Medicine.